5 Nov 2025

 There’s so much to cherish when it comes to Australia’s environment.
 Our continent is blessed with a diversity of natural landscapes, including ancient rainforests, majestic coasts, vibrant reefs, sweeping plains, magnificent mountains, and so much more.

 Unfortunately, Australia also has a terrible track record in protecting our wildlife and the places our wildlife call home.
-We have the worst mammal extinction rate of any country in the world and in the last decade, three of our native species were lost to extinction.
+We have the worst mammal extinction rate of any country in the world and in the last decade, four of our native species were lost to extinction.

 What should the EPBC Act do?